SatishVaibhav/Calculator/README.md

     Architecture:

-        * Our program has a primary UI class, which is what needs to be run(done by Vaibhav)
+        * Our program has a primary UI class, which is what needs to be run

             -The UI(RUN THIS CLASS).
              The UI allows the user to interact with our calculator.